Skip to content

 2. Consumer Protection Rules

 As well as navigating complex VAT rules, you must also abide by laws put in place to protect consumers’ rights.
 These consumer protection rules give your customers rights if your supplier sends them goods that are faulty or the product quality is otherwise poor.
-Whilst you can take up any issues with your supplier, you will be the person responsible for making things good with your customer at the end of the day.
+While you can take up any issues with your supplier, you will be the person responsible for making things good with your customer at the end of the day.
 Similarly, distance selling regulations give your customers 14 days to decide they do not want their goods after all, and they do not have to provide you with a reason.
 You will still have to give your customer a refund, and it may cost more for you to send the goods back to the supplier than the goods are worth.

 Because of the potential headaches involved with dealing with issues that arise with customer orders, you must be careful in choosing your suppliers, since you will have legal liability if anything goes wrong.